AshishisLiquid/Firebase-Multiple-Project-in-Single-CodeBase/README.md

 # Firebase-Multiple-Project-in-Single-CodeBase
-2 Firebase Projects with Single Code base with Production / Development.
+<b>2 Firebase Projects with Single Code base with Production / Development.</b>

 Deployment work with Bash File :

-deploy.sh :

-Deployment Without Function Updated only deploy firebase hosting deployment for test.
+<b>deploy.sh :</b>

+1. Deployment Without Function:

+It Deployes only website to testing purpose.

 <b>Command</b> :
-./deploy.sh
+*./deploy.sh*

 2. Deployment With Function :

 It helps with proper testing functionality.
-Deployment of function work with suffix as Test.
+Deployment of function work with suffix as Test and website deploy on your testing project

 Command :

+a.
 Single Function

-./deploy.sh :abc
+*./deploy.sh :abc*
+b.
 Multiple Functions :

-./deploy.sh :abc,cde
+*./deploy.sh :abc,cde*

 3. Production without functions :

-Production website can be deployed with this script :
+Production website deployment with bash script.

-./deploy.sh --prod
+*./deploy.sh --prod*

 4. Production with functions :

 Production function deployment deploy website with functions specified.

-./deploy.sh --prod:abc,cde
+*./deploy.sh --prod:abc,cde|*

+Production deployment allow both type of functionality deployment such as single and multiple